 This can be extremely helpful when you have to deliver news the recipient doesn’t want to hear.

-Here we look at how you say what needs to be said, yet avoid conflict.
+Here we look at how you say what needs to be said while avoiding conflict.

-Here we will introduce some of the phrases we have collected over the years that help defuse tricky situations.
+Here we will introduce some of the phrases we have collected over the years during conflict resolution courses and real-life incidents that help defuse tricky situations.

 Difficult Styles and Reactions

-You will get to discuss and practice how you could deal with some of your conflict situations using the awareness and material from the day.
+You will get to discuss and practise how you can deal with conflict situations using the awareness gained and material used during the day.